At twenty-five, I embarked on an unconventional journey

 We trekked across America, Canada, Great Britain, and Europe, first in a step van, then in a converted school bus, and finally by car.
 We busked on street corners, plazas, and at festivals.
 Armed with instamatic cameras and a small Nikon, I took thousands of pictures during our years together performing on the streets.
 Despite a major catastrophe with the bus and a house fire some years later, happily, a number of photo negatives survived—faded, scratched, picked, but usable.
 The two photos from the 1983 Piedmont Arts Festival in Atlanta are posted courtesy of the Atlanta Journal-Constitution.
 Fortunately, I also kept bins of letters we'd received over the years.
 I remember Jim telling me, "Save those.
 They'll come in handy one day."
 I'm glad I did.
 Enjoy the history these photos and stories represent.

 Eileen McFalls has lived and traveled extensively as a busker, club owner. medical technologist, and graphic designer.
 A background in design enabled her to lay out the entire book, and to restore forty-year-old photos

 she'd taken on the road.
-A thirty-page color insert in the memoir includes these photos t0 show readers scenes from performing on the street, as well as artwork of street performers by Noel Rockmore.
+A thirty-page color insert in the memoir includes these photos to show readers scenes from performing on the street, as well as artwork of street performers by Noel Rockmore.

-In her memoir No Ordinary Magic, she also played the role of a historian in recounting the social phenomena of street performing in the eighties, a little-known niche of society chock-full of quirky characters living this life on the fringe.
+In her memoir No Ordinary Magic, she also played the role of a historian in recounting the social phenomena of street performing in the eighties, a little-known niche of society chock-full of quirky characters living life on the fringe.
 During the time that she worked on her memoir, Eileen revisited old busking haunts in New York City and the French Quarter in New Orleans.